Auburn High School (Nebraska)

 Auburn High School serves the towns of Auburn, Peru, Julian, Howe, Brownville, and the surrounding area in southeast Nebraska, United States.
-The building is used as classrooms for students in grades 6-12, and contains a wrestling room, weight room, a gym, and four locker rooms.
+The building is used as classrooms for students in grades 6–12, and contains a wrestling room, weight room, a gym, and four locker rooms.

 Academics

 On the majority of state standardized testing, AHS has had at least 90% of students receiving proficient marks.
 Auburn has a 94% percent graduation rate, and 99.22% of its teachers are endorsed by the state.
 AHS offers two Advanced Placement classes, AP Calculus AB and Statistics, and dual-credit courses to prepare students for college.

 AHS has had a very successful Speech team that won the NSAA State Championship in Class B in 2000.
-In 1998 it was the runner-up in Class B. The speech team has had a long history of success with many district championships, and won districts for two years in a row.
+In 1998 it was the runner-up in Class B. The speech team has had a long history of success with many district championships, and won districts for two consecutive seasons.

 In 2014 Auburn High School founded a Quiz Bowl team, and in 2016, in their second year of competition, they achieved fourth place at an All Class State Tournament.